 Notwithstanding these vindications, the first direct evidence of naval warfare comes in the form of documentary evidence from the Late Bronze Age.
 Contained in one of the few surviving documents which detail the reign of the last Hittite king, Suppiluliumas II, is a mentioning of a Hittite naval victory in 1210 BC (Gurney 1952: 31).
 The account simply states that the Hittites were victorious on the sea against an enemy based in Alasiya (modern day Cyprus), offering no further details about the exact identity of the enemy nor how victory was achieved.
 Despite these shortcomings, the document is commonly accepted as evidence of the first recorded naval battle in history.
 More information, however, is available about the second naval battle in recorded history, namely the Battle of the Delta which was fought between the Egyptians and the Sea Peoples in c.
 1175 BC.
 Details from this battle are recorded on the reliefs of pharaoh Ramesses III’s mortuary temple at Medinet Habu in Luxor, Egypt.
 The reliefs contain, among other things, detailed battle scene depictions with boarding in which both shipborne archery and hand-to-hand combat forces are fully engaged in intense melee action.
 The apparent application of grappling hooks and ramming tactics in this battle reflect an advanced and well-established naval institution.
 Specialized naval technologies and tactics, then, seem to have been in use at least as early as the Late Bronze Age.

-Boarding was the primary means by which to achieve victory on the seas before the late 16th century by which time ordnance fire had been so effectively put to use by means of shipboard gun ports and gun carriages as well as broadside tactics that it had rendered boarding a secondary tactic.
-As such, naval hand-to-hand combat presents itself as an important aspect in investigations into warfare at sea.
+Notwithstanding the above, boarding was the primary means by which to achieve victory on the seas before the late 16th century by which time ordnance fire had been so effectively put to use by means of shipboard gun ports and gun carriages as well as broadside tactics that it had rendered boarding a secondary tactic.
+As such, naval hand-to-hand combat presents itself as an important but neglected chapter in the history of naval warfare.

-Space does not permit a full review of boarding in naval warfare here but the following should suffice as a general overview of its history and the main developments therein until the age of heavy ordnance fire.
+Space does not permit a full review of boarding and naval hand-to-hand combat in this placebut the following should suffice as a general overview of its history and the main developments therein until the age of heavy ordnance fire.
 The details given here illustrate the veritable importance of hand-to-hand combat in naval warfare since the inception of sea battles and well into the Elizabethan period.

 It is likely that the first naval battle in recorded history, the aforementioned battle of 1210 BC, was fought by means of boarding (Grant 2008).
 This can be inferred from its mere mentioning in the Hittite document, indicating that it was of sufficient scale to be considered noteworthy, and from the general tendency for any serious naval encounter at sea to be decisively concluded by means of hand-to-hand combat, at least before the development of heavy ordnance fire.
-However, as mentioned, the details of the Hittite victory in this battle are extremely brief and, admittedly, insufficient for such an argument to be made (Bryce 2007: 7; Gurney 1952: 31-32).
-Thus, although the battle of 1210 BC effectively marks the known beginning of naval warfare, boarding tactics can technically be said (at least with defensible reasons) to have been first employed in the second naval battle in recorded history, the Battle of the Delta in c.
+However, as mentioned, the details of the Hittite victory in this battle are extremely brief and, admittedly, insufficient for drawing any decisive conclusion in this respect (Bryce 2007: 7; Gurney 1952: 31-32).
+Thus, although the battle of 1210 BC effectively marks the known beginning of naval warfare, boarding tactics can technically be said (at least with defensible reasons) to first have been employed in the second naval battle in recorded history, namely the Battle of the Delta in c.
 1175 BC.

 Being a cultural choice, there is nothing that compels us to wage warfare in a specific way.
 There are many forms of institutionalized combat and violent means of achieving political goals.
 All forms of warfare, although often purely pragmatic in appearance, are inextricably bound up with cultural discourse and thus also a wide array of ideological assumptions and social considerations that guide warfare.
 However, while cultural discourse influence the conduct of warfare, it is also evident that certain external circumstances – such as the environment and availability of resources – has the potential to either encourage or facilitate certain actions and to restrict, or otherwise discourage, others.